 Battery powered stand-alone mode on Push 3

 This is a feature I am quite surprised about.
 (Or to say it differently: WHY, Ableton, WHY?????).
-It is an unseen feature but something not many people will use.
-First of all, the Push3 weights a little and is not a small controller.
+It seems to me like this is more a marketing feature but something not many people will use.
+First of all, the Push 3 weights a little and is not a small controller.
 It is very unlikely that many people will take a Push3 on the train-ride or carrying it around for spontaneous on-the-go use.
-The battery use time is not 4-5 hours but guessed to be around the half of that time.
-I haven’t found any info if the Push 3 can be bus-powered or not.
-This would have been a nice solution for people to use it on the go stand-alone via a power bank or in conjunction and powered by a computer.
+The battery use time is only around 2 hours but re-charging takes around 5 hours.
+Unfortunately the Push 3 can be bus-powered via the USB C connection to a computer or Mac.

 There might be some other technical specific reasons for a battery.
 Without having this insight I would say Ableton might have saved some weight and money for potential Push 3 users.